pxg/pxg.github.io/_posts/2015-05-13-github-issues-excel-export.markdown

 The project was originally part of a much more sophisticated tool called Feedback.
 The aim of the Feedback project was to let clients create issues and track progress without overwhelming them with too much technical information.

 One of our major clients started to use JIRA so the need for the Feedback tool was negated, we could achieve what we needed by copying issues from JIRA to Github.
 We created a [JIRA to Github](https://github.com/LostProperty/jira_to_github) command-line tool to automate this task.

-## Custom Development

-If you need custom development which interacts with an external API such as Github, JIRA or YouTube then please get in touch [hello@lostpropertyhq.com](mailto:hello@lostpropertyhq.com).